Lobster Side Dishes

 If you plan on dishing up lobster rolls, you might be wondering what to use as a side since the lobster meat will be served on a split-top bun.
 If you use our complete Lobster Roll Kit, you'll also get crunchy kettle-cooked potato chips so you won't have to worry about a thing.
 Lobster rolls are often served with chips and a pickle, however, here are some sides to turn this New England specialty into a full, hearty meal.

 1. Clam Chowder

 A cup of velvety clam chowder completes a traditional lobster roll meal.
-To make New England clam chowder, you’ll need clams, potatoes, heavy cream and celery.
+To make New England clam chowder, you'll need clams, potatoes, heavy cream and celery.
 Or, you can save time and try our fresh Clam Chowder for a real taste of Maine.
-We also recommend our Shrimp and Corn Chowder, and Maine Crab and Sweet Potato Bisque for belly-warming lobster roll sides.
+We also recommend our New England Clam Chowder, and Haddock Chowder for belly-warming lobster roll sides.

 2. Veggie Fries